ResearchComputing/Documentation/docs/gateways/jupyterhub_201906_updates.md

 * _`Control Panel`_: Will enable you to manually terminate and (if desired) restart your server.
 * _`Upload`_: Enables you to upload files from your local computer to your CURC _`/home`_ directory.
 * _`New`_: Enables you to open a new notebook via a chosen kernel (e.g., Python2, Python3, bash, R)
-  * _documentation on opening new notebooks is provided below_
+  * _documentation on opening new notebooks is provided in "Step 3" below_

 #### Default Notebook Features